What Is Local SEO?

-Local SEO is the practice of optimizing a business, product, or service for a search query that is location-specific.
+Local SEO is the process of optimizing a business, product, or service for a search query that is location-specific.
 Google (and other search engines) uses a user’s location based on IP address (for desktop) and geolocation (for mobile) to determine what results to show the user.
-So when someone searches for Dentist, Car Wash, or Locksmith, the search engine will display businesses relevant to their location.
+So when someone performs a local search for a dentist, car wash, or locksmith, the search engine will display local businesses relevant to their location.

 Local Search Results on Google